davidorgill/slate-catalog/incubator/check-mk/check-mk/README.md

 Run `kubectl get pods` to ensure that the check-mk application is now running on your cluster.
 You should see a pod that has been deployed and is running check-mk.

-In order to set up the dashboard that you will be running to monitor your cluster you need to run the following commands `export NODE_PORT=$(kubectl get --namespace default -o jsonpath="{.spec.ports[0].nodePort}" services check-mk-global)` `export NODE_IP=$(kubectl get nodes --namespace default -o jsonpath="{.items[0].status.addresses[0].address}")` `echo http://$NODE_IP:$NODE_PORT/cmk/check_mk`
+In order to set up the dashboard that you will be running to monitor your cluster you need to run the following commands:

+`export NODE_PORT=$(kubectl get --namespace default -o jsonpath="{.spec.ports[0].nodePort}" services check-mk-global)`

+`export NODE_IP=$(kubectl get nodes --namespace default -o jsonpath="{.items[0].status.addresses[0].address}")`

+`echo http://$NODE_IP:$NODE_PORT/cmk/check_mk`